barebox/barebox/Documentation/user/usb.rst

 barebox has support for the android fastboot protocol.
-There is no dedicated command for initializing the fastboot protocol, instead it is integrated into the Multifunction Composite Gadget, see :`ref:command_usbgadget` for a usage description.
+There is no dedicated command for initializing the fastboot protocol, instead it is integrated into the Multifunction Composite Gadget, see :ref:`command_usbgadget` for a usage description.

 The Fastboot gadget supports the following commands: